View our entire library of updates and reviews on Cognos new features.

 It is still available.
 We don’t do updates to Query Studio or Analysis Studio.

-Um, in fact, douglas’s confirmed yet, or not actually to be honest.
 But, it’s quite possible that 11.2.4, maybe the last release, to support those.

 We are working on some documentation, too, to help guide you. well, you know, way, better using dashboards and reporting depending on your use case.

-Um, but, no, those are two of the legacy studios.
+Those are two of the legacy studios.

 No, we haven’t really been supporting.